Health tips for heart mind and body

-- Bitter gourd is a rich source of cellulose, which adds to you daily dietary requirement of fiber and improves digestion.
+- Bitter gourd is a rich source of cellulose, which adds to your daily dietary requirement of fiber and improves digestion.

 - In addition to reducing cholesterol, broccoli can aid in heart health by helping to keep blood vessels strong.

-- Add More broccoli to your diet as it is a rich sources of antioxidant carotenoids, vitamins and minerals.
+- Add More broccoli to your diet as it is a rich source of antioxidant carotenoids, vitamins, and minerals.

-- Broccoli is rich in fibre and lowers blood pressure and cholesterol levels.
+- Broccoli is rich in fiber and lowers blood pressure and cholesterol levels.
 It also improves insulin sensitivity.

-- For optimum health it is vital to include both soluble insoluble fibre daily.
-Soluble fibre is found in foods such as psyllium husk, apples, oat bran and legumes (chickpeas, lentils).
-Sources of insoluble fibre include whole grains, broccoli, nuts, seeds and vegetable skins.
+- For optimum health, it is vital to include both soluble insoluble fiber daily.
+Soluble fiber is found in foods such as psyllium husk, apples, oat bran, and legumes (chickpeas, lentils).
+Sources of insoluble fiber include whole grains, broccoli, nuts, seeds, and vegetable skins.